BaranDev/katalog/README.md

 ## Project Description

-Katalog is a mobile application built with React Native.
-It aims to provide users with a seamless experience for managing and browsing, and keeping the tracks of your products in a local database.
+Katalog is a starter template for building mobile catalog applications with React Native.
+It provides a foundation for managing and browsing products in a local database, which you can customize for your specific needs.

 ### Overview
-- **Purpose**: To offer an intuitive platform for catalog management.
+- **Purpose**: To provide a starting point for building catalog management apps
-- **Core Functionalities**: Image view, product display, and item management.
+- **Core Functionalities**: Image view, product display, and item management
-- **Target Audience**: Individuals and businesses needing a catalog management solution.
+- **Target Users**: Developers building catalog-based applications
-- **Key Customizations**: UI themes, component properties, and image handling.
+- **Customization Options**: UI themes, component properties, and image handling

 ## Features